Equal Value of Life Years Gained

 The Equal Value of Life Years or evLY is a summary measure of the length and quality of life that differs from traditional measurement in that the additional years of life gained by treatment are weighted using a uniform estimate regardless of age, disease, or level of disability.
 In traditional cost-effectiveness analysis, health gains are often measured using quality-adjusted life years (QALYs), which weight life-years gained by an individual and disease-specific quality-of-life estimate.^{} To complement the use of QALYs, the Institute for Clinical and Economic Review (ICER) developed the evLY to value each life year gained equally regardless of patient characteristics.^{} By presenting health gains in terms of both evLYs and QALYs, policy makers can take a broader view of the value of medical interventions.

 Calculation

 In calculating evLY, all additional years of life gained from a treatment are considered to be “full health,” regardless of the health state of the patient during the additional years of life.
 “Full health” is defined as the average health of the general U.S. population, and set at 0.851 on a 0-1 scale.
-If the health state of the patient during the during the additional years of life is less than 0.851, the evLY is likely to be higher than the QALY, and vice versa.
+If the health state of the patient during the additional years of life is less than 0.851, the evLY is likely to be higher than the QALY, and vice versa.

 In most cases, this measurement makes treatments appear to have a greater impact on quality-adjusted life extension relative to the QALY, even if the patient is disabled, elderly, or terminally ill.